-DVI-I Port
+DVI-I Port (CA230-BF only)

 The DVI-I port is used to connect an LCD monitor.
 This port supports DVI-D signal only.

 Connect the display device's cable connector to the DVI port.
 After you plug the cable connector into the DVI port, gently tighten the cable screws to hold the connector in place.